-Moreover, these funds have not only preserved wealth in distribution but also, in some cases, continued to grow the initial investment while some of the peer category averages7 dropped to zero.
+Moreover, these funds have not only preserved wealth in distribution but also, in some cases, continued to grow the initial investment while some of the peer category averages dropped to zero.

-- Class A shares, at net asset value. - Includes all equity-focused American Funds available for investment on December 31, 1999, none of which have since been liquidated or merged. - Monthly withdrawals totaled \$20,000 the first year (4% of the initial investment) and increased by 3% each year thereafter.
+- Class F-2 shares. - Includes all equity-focused American Funds available for investment on December 31, 1999, none of which have since been liquidated or merged. - Monthly withdrawals totaled \$20,000 the first year (4% of the initial investment) and increased by 3% each year thereafter.